 Because of all these factors, there is no single standard detection time.
 Some estimate it can stick around for anywhere from two days to several months.

 Cannabinoid metabolites can remain detectable in urine even after long periods of abstinence.
 One studyTrusted Source found traces of one metabolite, delta 1-THC, in urine as long as four weeks after use.

 THC builds up in fat tissue, and from there slowly spreads to the blood.
-According to a 2013 studyTrusted Source, exercise can cause THC to be released from your fat stores and into your blood.

 THC can remain detectableTrusted Source in your blood for as long as seven days, depending on how frequently you use marijuana.
 Someone who smokes marijuana daily will likely carry marijuana metabolites for longer than someone who smokes infrequently.

 As of 2018, marijuana is legal for recreational use in the U.S. in these states: Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, Washington and Washington, D.C.
 However,

 over 20 states have approved the use of medical marijuana.